MatthewAlexanderSmith/rainforest/README.md

 Q: How does notice: work exactly?
 * some how linked to the flash method?
 Yes, exactly.
 A: redirect_to(options = {}, response_status_and_flash = {})
-* flash messages when entering information from form after render or redirect_to.
+* Use flash message keys with render or redirect_to.
 You can add anything to the flash message from anywhere in the controller as long as you use a key that the flash method knows about.
-* pass a key that flash knows about in the response_status_and_flash = {} as shown above.
+* key to the response_status_and_flash = {} as shown above.

 <%= form_for @user do |f| %>
 * use <%= with form_for

+<% @user.errors.full_messages.each do |message| %>
+* use <% (without equals sign) in this case!

 Q: Error message code for Sign up form
 * should I memorize this?